Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Sign up / Register
-- Allow users to register an acoount
+- Allows users to sign up or register an account
-- Username and password is required, email is optional
+- Password and username is required
+- User stories covered:

 <details><summary>See feature images</summary>